CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

      :align: center

 #.
 Go back to the main QGIS window and look at the Map Canvas.
 You should
-   see another polygon colored yellow.
+   see a different polygon colored yellow.
 #.
 To deselect the feature, go to the :guilabel:`Attribute Table` window
    and click on |deselectActiveLayer| :sup:`Deselect all features from the layer` button.